 Take a careful look with me at the Bible and at the God behind the pages of this book He has crafted.
 In these posts we’ll uncover what God reveals about Himself, explore His startling pairing of sexuality and worship, gain increased understanding of biblical texts, and discover how Eden’s events underlie every biblical truth that follows.

 - Encountering God: What is God like?
 Think of God as an artist.
 We learn a great deal about artists (and authors) from observing what they create.
 God also creates … remember Eden?
 That first undistorted world, with its undistorted garden, shows us an undistorted God.
 Jesus also reveals God: He shows us the Father-in-action and speaks the Father’s mind.
 Think of Him as the Father made visible and audible.
 And the Spirit?
 Think of Him as the author who breathed out God’s words and now whispers them to our hearts.

-- Sex & Worship: I have long been mesmerized by God’s use of marital intimacy as a picture of our intimacy with Him.
-Here you’ll find excerpts from a book I’m currently writing: Sex & Worship: The Presence of Intimacy, Passion, and Pleasure.
+- Weddings & Worship: I have long been mesmerized by God’s use of marital intimacy as a picture of our intimacy with Him.
+Here you’ll find excerpts from a book I’m currently writing: Weddings & Worship: The Presence of Intimacy, Passion, and Pleasure.
 I would greatly appreciate your feedback as you read my thoughts on this fascinating topic.

 - Studying the Text: While excellent translations of the original biblical languages exist, most people could use some help noticing details not obvious to our modern eyes.
 A present-day word may not capture the meaning the earlier author intended; literary patterns obvious to early bible readers may now go unnoticed.
 I hope the posts in this section will open your eyes to such hidden nuances.
 Do let me know if you have a word or passage that puzzles you, and I’ll see if I can help.